penske-media-corp/pmc-vvv/README.md

         define( 'DB_HOST', 'localhost' );
         ```
     1. Add `define( 'PMC_IS_VIP_GO_SITE', true );`
+1. Run tests
-1. Tell PHPUnit where our test bootstraps are located and run tests.
+    1. Note, we must tell PHPUnit where our test bootstraps are located.
 Note, this must be done each time you SSH into vagrant (See below PHPStorm docs to automate this).
 Note, change `sportico-com` to the site you're testing within.
     ```
     $ vagrant ssh